vStrek01/ai-binance-bot-v3/README.md

 - Set `config.backtest.enable_funding_costs=True` (or rely on the aggressive preset) to apply periodic funding debits/credits using `funding_rate_bps` and `funding_interval_hours`.
 - Enable `config.backtest.enable_latency` to nudge entries toward unfavorable intrabar extremes using `latency_ms` to size the delay.
 - All realism hooks piggyback on the same sizing/risk logic as paper/live runners, so daily loss halts, exposure caps, and MultiTimeframe/External signal gates remain in play.
+- Every backtest response now exports an `equity_curve` plus a `realism` metadata blob (active profile, fee/slippage multipliers, latency/funding flags) so downstream tooling can display or persist richer diagnostics without rehydrating config.
+- Prefer `PortfolioBacktester` when you want to replay multiple symbols/timeframes as one allocation: feed it `PortfolioSlice` objects, and it will split the capital base, merge the trades chronologically, and emit aggregate portfolio metrics.

 ## Demo-live on Binance testnet
 ```powershell